rijumone/PHPCMS/picocms/content/reactjs_1.md

 Or so I have heard.

 I would not know for sure until I go in deep and get my hands dirty.
-So, I start this series with the agenda to break out ReactJS, attempt to develop a functional app and found out exactly what has changed on the Frontend scene in these past years.
+So, I start this series with the agenda to break out ReactJS, attempt to develop a functional app and find out exactly what has changed on the Frontend scene in these past years.

 ## Why ReactJS